 With the holidays approaching, there will be an increase in cooking, the use of candles, and electrical devices (Christmas light and extension cords).
 Now is the time to make sure you’re fire safe.

-Fire safety at work is everyone’s business.
-Each year in the United States, there are between 70,000 and 80,000 impactful workplace fires.
+Fire safety training at work is everyone’s business.
+Each year in the United States, there are between 70,000 and 80,000 workplace fires.
 Of these, over 5,000 result in injury and 200 end in death.
 Fortunately, most workplace fires can be prevented — only 15 percent of them are a result of circumstances outside of human control.

 The key is training, knowledge, and preventative measures.
 It’s important that businesses establish and implement fire safety programs and that all employees are involved.
 Fire safety training kits should cover all vital elements such as hazard recognition, prevention, and response.
 Use these fire safety basics to get you started.